 In the Log contacts section you can log a contact on the profiles of all of the people on the list.

-Note that since this is a batch update, you will be logging the exact same contact details for everyone on the list.
+NOTE: Since this is a batch update, you will be logging the exact same contact details for everyone on the list.
 Alternatively, you can log a separate contact on each person's profile.
+Contacts are logged as occurring on the day the batch update is created.

 Note: Add information about the interaction made with this group of people.